How to Reset Local Group Policy in Windows 11

 It is available on Windows Pro, Enterprise, and Education editions.

-If you run the command and it returns a message that the system cannot find the specified file, there are no changes in your system’s group policy editor settings, or you’re using Windows Home Edition.
+If the command returns a message stating that the system cannot find the specified file, it means that there are no changes in your system’s group policy editor settings, or you are using Windows Home Edition.

 The system cannot find the file specified.